selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 Prevention is the best fix.
 It is easier to stay out than get out.

-Consider second and third order consequences.
+Consider second-order and third-order consequences.

 Do not sell your future.